akhealth/EIS-Modernization/how-we-work.md

 Documented in [our Code Review Process](code-review.md).

 ### DevSecOps

 We rely on [DevSecOps](https://github.com/dhssalaska/acq-alaska-dhss-modernization/blob/master/DevSecOps.md) for automation and monitoring of code integration, testing, and deployment.
 Our DevSecOps pipeline is built atop VSTS (not GitHub) for deployment to Azure.
 We practice continuous integration, continuous deployment, and continuous testing (including security testing).
 All new code has tests developed simultaneously, with cumulative test coverage of not less than 90%.
 See “Accepting Vendor Work” for more.
 For details, see our [“Why DevSecOps?” document](DevSecOps.md), in Github.

 ## Tools

-* **Trello** - We use [Trello](https://trello.com/b/siAFtoWJ/alaska-medicaid-eligibility-information-system-replacement-eis-r-project) as our Scrum board.

 * **GitHub** - We use our [GitHub organization](https://github.com/AlaskaDHSS) for storing both software and collaboratively-maintained text.